This post contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 - Projection: Slow-moving stars or fireplace visuals for instant mood.

-It’s the tiny details—like a bookmark left open or a candle dripping artfully—that make it feel lived-in and magical, not staged.
+It’s the tiny details, like a bookmark left open or a candle dripping artfully, that make a room feel lived-in and magical rather than staged.

 Quick Shopping and DIY Cheats